Indigo Platinum MasterCard Review: Should You Apply If You Have Bad Credit?

 The is an option for people with average credit.

-Like the Indigo Platinum Card, the Platinum Card from Capital One does not require a security deposit and is designed to help you build your credit score.
+Like the Indigo Platinum Card, the card does not require a security deposit and is designed to help you build your credit score.

 The card has a few advantages over the Indigo Platinum Card.
 One is that the card does not charge an annual fee.
 You won’t have to pay for the privilege of building your credit.